Mandeln/Tic-Tac-Toe-Test/README.md

 ## Run Program

-- To get a local copy up and running follow these simple example steps.
+- To get a local copy up and running the game follow these simple example steps:

 - Clone this repository with git clone ```https://github.com/Mandeln/Tic-Tac-Toe-Test/tree/test``` using your terminal or command line.
 - run the command ```cd bin``` to Change the directory